Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Thimbleberry Leaf

-Today, herbalists often employ Thimbleberry leaves to boost the appetite and treat various stomach ailments.
+Today, herbalists often employ thimbleberry leaves to boost the appetite and treat various stomach ailments.
 The leaves are believed to have astringent, antiemetic, stomachic, and blood-cleansing properties.
 Occasionally, people will incorporate the roots and leaves into cosmetics and other external preparations to treat acne, heal irritated skin, and prevent scarring.

-Generally, herbalists also use Thimbleberries in many of the same remedies as they would other members of the Rubus genus, such as Red Raspberries, Blackberries, and Black Raspberries.
+Generally, herbalists also use thimbleberries in many of the same remedies as they would other members of the Rubus genus, such as Red Raspberries, Blackberries, and Black Raspberries.
 People worldwide began using different species of Rubus for food and medicine shortly after the Ice Age.

 Thimbleberry Fruiting